GerardRodes/Paths-generator-following-defined-algorithms/README.md

 It draws.

 ## Serious description
-JS script which generates a table depending on the input and draws a path following the algorithm (not really an algorithm, lol) selected.
+JS script which generates a table depending on the input and draws a path following the algorithm selected.

 ### Todo list
 - [ ] Fix some graphic bugs pretty annoying with some paths